 Covers the detailed Control Points and Compliance Criteria of the Standard – primarily intended for programmes that are using the Standard in their management processes.
 It also covers scoring and definitions.
 Introductory materials and guidance are better places to start, for those who are curious.

-Apparently a timeless classic, setting out the early thinking that led to the approach of Making Markets Work for the Poor (M4P); it was based on case material gleaned through a series of five conferences, held over two years.
-Very controversial and influential when it first came out, this is now largely mainstream.
+Apparently a timeless classic, setting out the early thinking that led to the approach of Making Markets Work for the Poor (M4P); it was based on case material gleaned through a series of five conferences, organised by the Committee over two years.
+Controversial when it first came out.

-12. Demonstrating additionality in PSD initiatives: A practical exploration of good practice, April 2014.
+9. Demonstrating additionality in PSD initiatives: A practical exploration of good practice, DCED, 2014.

-Defines the various types of additionality, arguing that agencies have not yet been systematic in demonstrating additionality, despite its importance.
-The Paper proposes eight criteria to be considered, and eight principles for assessing and enhancing ex-ante additionality.
-Written by Melina Heinrich-Fernandes for the DCED.
+Two-page summary of a Paper that defines the various types of additionality, arguing that agencies have not yet been systematic in demonstrating additionality, despite its importance.
+It proposes eight criteria to be considered, and eight principles for assessing, documenting and enhancing ex-ante additionality.